|

 After the second game with California,

-Dobie said that his team had been outplayed.
+Dobie said that his team had been outplayed, having won by a 13-7 score.
 Some

 California fans felt the game was a good piece of "stage work" by Dobie,